-After 20 years of civil war and continuous instability fueled by caste-based, ethnic and geographical instability, Nepal adopted a new constitution in 2015 that created a whole new federal system of decentralized government.
+After 20 years of civil war and continuous instability fuelled by caste-based, ethnic and geographical instability, Nepal adopted a new constitution in 2015 that created a whole new federal system of decentralized government.

 SuTRA also enables tracking of expenditure based on gender, caste, wealth and ethnicity.
 Within two years of development, SuTRA is now used by 752 out of 753 local government entities.